ba-san/Crowd-Analysis-with-CNN/README.md

 python3.7&pytorch

 =======
-For its network, I used WideResNet from [here](https://github.com/nabenabe0928/wide-resnet-pytorch).
+For its network, I modified WideResNet from [here](https://github.com/nabenabe0928/wide-resnet-pytorch).

 ## Guidance
 For detailed info, please check each directory.